In Pursuit Of Happiness

 A month and a half later I returned to Digha feeling almost fit to join my job.

-The first thing in my head was to thank Paritosh uncle and find out the truth behind my nagging suspicion; I was almost sure he was a qualified doctor.
+The first thing in my head was to thank Paritosh uncle.
+I understood that he was an experienced doctor.

 But five weekends elapsed and there was no sign of him.
 The children seemed anxious but had not a clue for his extended absence.